zzzzswh/bornwave/README.md

 batching, CUDA-graph execution, exact band-limited wavefield synthesis, and an adjoint-state autograd interface.
 One call produces shot records, full wavefield movies and FWI gradients.

+Time-domain results are obtained by solving the wavelet's frequency components in parallel and superposing them.

 Despite the name this is a **full-wave** solver.
 "Born" refers to the form of the iterative series, not to the first-order Born approximation: the converged